 Money transfer specialists charge low fees, offer the best exchange rates, and can send your money faster than banks.

 With money transfer specialists, you have different options to pay for your transfer to Europe including bank transfer, debit card, or credit card.
 And get the money deposited directly to your recipients' bank account or mobile wallet, or opt for cash pickup, card deposits, or mobile phone airtime top-up.

 One advantage of having many choices is that you can select the preferred money transfer specialist based on your needs.

 Here are the top 5 on the list of cheapest money transfer specialists for USD/EUR Transfers.

 Wise (formerly Transferwise) is one of the cheapest ways to transfer money overseas.
 Wise offers the inter-bank/mid-market rates that are the real exchange rates you see on your Google search and the transfer fees are shown upfront.
 The fees are low and transparent.
 So you save money compared to banks and other expensive services.

 Sending money from the U.S. to Europe is a breeze with Wise.
 Your recipient needs to have a bank account to receive the money.
 You can pay for your transfer through wire transfer, ACH, debit cards, or credit cards.

 Payments via credit card can carry a small percentage fee.
 It is treated as a cash advance in most cases.
 A cash advance for funding a money transfer is very expensive, check for the fees on Wise's website.

-Wise is a great option for transfers under $10,000.
+Wise is a great option for transfers under $10,000 and is currently offering an exclusive, first free transfer offer up to $1,000 in value.
 You can check the transfer limits for each currency with their calculator.